Beeswax is an amazing byproduct that comes from our little friends, the bees.

 This is something we, and most beekeepers, already know, and it is especially true for honey as well.
 What farmers can tell you, is that their product is natural, and they can tell you where it is sourced from.
 This is what you can go by to get that beautiful, natural product you are looking for.

 Now, let's talk about purchasing beeswax.
-You can either order beeswax in bars, blocks, by the pound, or in pellets/pastilles when you get it from the farmers.
+You can either order beeswax in bars, blocks, by the pound, or in pellets/pastilles when you get it from the farmers for your natural homemade products.

 Buying Beeswax Direct From The Beekeeper